dade92/aws-example/README.md

 # AWS EXAMPLE

+As a product engineers we are always focus on building new features using programming languages and other frameworks, sometimes forgetting about the whole picture, in which cloud and product technologies are equally important.
+This project is a personal POC that aims to be a comprehensive guide for the deployment of a digital product, focusing on the most neglected part by us (product engineers), the platform.

+## Detailed Description

 This is a terraform POC that provisions different useful resources in a AWS cluster.

 It provisions a VPC with 2 public subnets and 2 private subnets, an ec2 micro instance (free tier eligible)